 The point is not to copy professional production point-blank, but to be inspired and figure out how you can improve your portable church setup and teardown.

 Therefore, this is the kind of post that I want you to read along with a yellow pad of paper and record things that might help you in your particular context.
 Then, figure out exactly how they will work for you the next step to make that happen and go!
-If you have questions, please comment on this post for the community or email me here.

 Most portable churches I’ve worked with or seen work out of a trailer pulled by someone’s pickup truck.
 This is already great for a number of reasons, so don’t change a thing.